 #2.
 “57% of people won’t recommend a brand, if it has got a poor mobile user experience, according to Douglas Karr, a keynote and marketing public speaker.

 What do you want to achieve with the technology investment?
 Obviously, user engagement and conversion.
 Interestingly, recommendation, or better say word-of-mouth is a catalyst that can help you achieve your goals in a faster and easier with.
-So, we urge you to hire the Android app development company that can do justice with the user experience following the guidelines of Android.
+So, we urge you to hire the Android app development company that can do justice to the user experience following the guidelines of Android.

 Delivering a quality native user experience, you make users your brand ambassadors.
 It prompts them to recommend your app to their peers and family.
 Read 25 UX Tips That Make Conversion a Certainty on Android Apps.